 Image by Coralee Stone Photography

 Choosing the music to walk down the aisle to can be a difficult and daunting task!
 Couples often pick a song from their iPod playlist, and this can be fine.
 However, including live music in your ceremony will not only improve but help create a festive & intimate atmosphere for you and your guests.
-As a flute player, I often receive comments about how the flute added to the intimacy of the ceremony, whilst making it more memorable.

 If you don’t know a lot about musical instruments it can often be a tricky to know who or what to select for your ceremony.
 Start your search by asking musicians for demo tracks that you can listen to.
 Many wedding bands and performers will have these up on their websites.
 Once you get a feel for what you prefer, you'll be able to narrow down what instruments and style of music you prefer (i.e. do you love the haunting notes of the flute & violin, or are you a jazz-loving couple?).